statusblog/statusblog/README.md

 ## Why Statusblog?

 There are many status page and incident communication tools out there.
-We have detailed comparisons between ourselves and each of them on [our website](https://statusblog.io/alternatives/).
 Here's what makes Statusblog different:

 * **Open-source** - The core functionality of Statusblog is open source, allowing you to modify it as you want and to self-host it yourself.
 We think the incident communication tools you use should be as open as the monitoring tools or web frameworks you use to power your business.